How to choose the right image templates

-In our design studio you’ll find a large selection of image templates, designed to make creating beautiful books simple.
-To help you find the best ones for your images and ensure the best print result, we’ve compiled a list of key considerations to keep in mind.
+At MILK Books every design choice available to you has been carefully curated by our experienced creative team drawing on our award-winning publishing heritage and book making expertise.
+In our Design Studio you’ll find a large selection of image templates, designed to make creating beautiful books simple.
+To help you match your images with the best-suited template to ensure a great print result, we’ve compiled a list of key considerations to keep in mind.

 1. Avoid cover images that have soft focus in the foreground.